johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

   * The pi will ask you to move your mouse and type randomly on your keyboard to provide a source of randomness for the key generation process.
   * It took about 5 minutes for my pi 2 to generate the key pairs.
 Be patient as you provide random input.
   *
+  * Never show anyone your private key.
+  * Your private keys should never leave your PrivateKeyVault.
   * If you want information about your new private key enter the following command.
   * `gpg2 --list-secret-keys`
-  * The output should look as follows:
+  * The output should look something like the following:
 ```
 /home/pi/.gnupg/secring.gpg
 ---------------------------